Do you need Courage Coaching?

 If you would like to investigate Courage Coaching sessions with Sandra Ford Walston either on the telephone or email, please email her.
 Write your specific desire and intent, and she will respond to you as soon as possible.
 This first 30 minute phone call is FREE!

 Please note: Once your questions have been answered, to receive reasonably full benefit of the initial assessment process, a minimum commitment to the process requires at least six sessions.
 With the commitment, you will receive a coaching agreement to sign.

-Sandra applies her qualified expertise to administer and interpret the Myers-Briggs Type Indicator® (an instrument based on the theories of Carl Jung and offers insight into sixteen “personality” preferences based on four scales) and the Enneagram (a typology of nine distinct personalities with different patterns of thinking, feeling, and acting).
+Sandra is a certified Newfield coach.
+She is also certified to administer and interpret the Myers-Briggs Type Indicator® (an instrument based on the theories of Carl Jung and offers insight into sixteen “personality” preferences based on four scales) and the Enneagram (a typology of nine distinct personalities with different patterns of thinking, feeling, and acting).